-- The staff:child ratios as outlined in the National Standards will be met at all times; - There will be a maximum of 1 staff member to 15 children in-centre. - Excursion ratios will be determined by the risk assessment requirements that are completed prior to leaving the premises. - Excursion ratios will not exceed a maximum of 1 staff member to 15 children. - There will be a minimum of 2 staff members present at all times. - When staff are sick or unable to attend work, appropriate relief staff will be employed to meet the standards. - For an emergency or if a staff member becomes sick, a replacement should be obtained where possible before the staff member leaves the centre. - Volunteers may be counted in the staff ratios when on excursions and a higher staffing ratio is required. - Junior staff members under 18 are included in the staff ratio but must not be left as the sole carer of any child.
+- The staff:child ratios as outlined in the National Standards will be met at all times; - There will be a minimum of 1 staff member to 15 children in-centre. - Excursion ratios will be determined by the risk assessment requirements that are completed prior to leaving the premises. - Excursion ratios will be in accordance with Risk Assessments carried out for each individual activity. - There will be a minimum of 2 staff members present at all times. - When staff are sick or unable to attend work, appropriate relief staff will be employed to meet the standards. - For an emergency or if a staff member becomes sick, a replacement should be obtained where possible before the staff member leaves the centre. - Volunteers may be counted in the staff ratios when on excursions and a higher staffing ratio is required. - Junior staff members under 18 are included in the staff ratio but must not be left as the sole carer of any child.

 Policy Reviewed By Reviewed Date Review Date

-Celine Varghese-Fell 28 February 2023 28 February 2025
+Celine Varghese-Fell 01 July 2024 01 July 2026

 Will de Monchaux